Eduardismund/aws/README.md

 ### User Workflow

-1. **Upload Meeting Record**: User uploads audio/video file through React frontend
+1. **Upload Meeting Record**: User uploads audio file through React frontend
 2. **Automatic Processing**: System transcribes audio, extracts tasks, and creates Jira tickets automatically
 3. **Review Results**: User can switch to Jira tasks view from the main page and the created tasks will be fetched and shown on the in-page board to see the end results.